marcelschoen/retro-io/README.md

 ## Build

-This project requires Gradle to build it (I will probably add a Maven POM later too).
+This project requires Java 8 and Gradle to build it (I will probably add a Maven POM later too).
 To just compile it and run all the tests, run

 ```
 $ gradle build